What Measure Is A Mook: Live-Action TV

 - In Agents of S.H.I.E.L.D. no one raised any objections to a handful of guards just doing their jobs getting killed to get a drug they needed to save one of their own team members.
 Which is especially jarring when Coulson is horrified enough just at the suggestion of killing Victoria Hand that it makes him realize Agent Garret is the evil mastermind.

 - Oliver Queen in Arrow always gives his high-profile targets a chance to "do the right thing" before announcing that they have "failed this city" and planting an arrow in their hearts.
 He extends no such niceties to their hired goons, dropping half a dozen in a typical episode (many more on occasion) with seemingly little regard for whether they live or die from their grievous arrow wounds.
+This becomes a plot point in the Huntress-based episodes, where he tries and fails to communicate this to Helena (and it doesn't help that Helena has a deep vendetta against the mob).
+He eventually admits that killing mooks wasn't much better than killing indiscriminately.

 - The Avengers: Steed and Mrs. Peel typically kill half a dozen or more mooks and henchmen without breaking a sweat (or a nail).
 They're quite indiscriminate, though: the Big Bad usually gets killed just as unceremoniously.